-There are a lot of ways to do this, but when it comes to selling products to architects you’ll likely want to focus on placing internet ads, writing detailed blog posts, and using social media to grab their attention.
+There are a lot of ways to do this, but when it comes to selling products to architects (and architecture firms) you’ll likely want to focus on placing internet ads, writing detailed blog posts, and using social media to grab their attention.
 Remember: you are trying to attract people who haven’t yet heard of your company or product, so you have to earn their attention by showing them something of interest.
 You want to convey the specialized information you developed for your product description and show off the high-quality images you generated.
 Remember that the goal is consistency.
 You’re looking to attract a certain kind of buyer and then persuade them to take the next step.

 Without the right imagery and product descriptions, your advertising and promotional methods won’t bear fruit.
 Likewise, you can’t generate online sales without first generating traffic to your web pages.
 Once you advanced past those first two steps, though, you’re ready to make that work pay off.